top of page

 Clean and Buff: Light Maintenance That Actually Works

-This involves deep cleaning with professional equipment, then buffing with fine pads to restore some shine.
-It's not magic, but for the right floors, it can add 6-12 months before you need screen and re-coat.
+This involves deep cleaning with professional equipment, followed by buffing with fine pads to restore some shine.
+It's not magic.
+However, for the right floors, it can add 6-12 months of life before you need a screen and re-coat.

 The difference between buffing and screening is significant.
-Buffing uses much finer pads and doesn't cut through the existing finish.
-Screening actually removes a thin layer of the existing finish.
-Don't let anyone tell you they're the same thing.
+Buffing uses finer pads and doesn't cut through the existing finish.
+Screening removes a thin layer of the existing finish.

 For most homes, clean and buff makes sense every 12-18 months if you're maintaining your floors properly.
 High-traffic commercial spaces might need it every 6 months.

-Equipment matters here.
-The buffer at your local rental shop isn't the same thing we use professionally.
-Ours run smoother, have better dust collection, and won't leave swirl marks if operated correctly.
+The buffer at your local rental shop isn't the same as what we use professionally.
+Ours runs smoother, has better dust collection, and won't leave swirl marks if operated correctly.

 Full Refinishing: When There's No Other Option

-Sometimes there's no avoiding it.
-Full refinishing means sanding down to bare wood and starting over.
-This is your option when the wood itself is damaged, stained, or when previous maintenance has been neglected too long.
+Sometimes, there's no avoiding full refinishing.
+This means sanding down to bare wood and starting over.
+This option is typically for scenarios where the wood is damaged, stained, or when previous maintenance has been neglected too long.

-Living through a refinish is no joke.
+Living through a refinish is challenging.
 Plan on 3-5 days where your floors are unusable, plus another few days for the smell to dissipate.
 Dust gets everywhere despite our best containment efforts.
-I always tell clients to remove anything they truly care about from the refinishing area.
+I always tell clients to remove anything they cherish from the refinishing area.

-The process starts with coarse sandpaper to remove all old finish and level the floor, then progressively finer grits to smooth the wood.
-We typically do three passes: 36 or 40 grit, then 60 grit, then 100 grit.
+The process starts with coarse sandpaper to remove all old finishes and level the floor.
+We typically do three passes: 36 or 40 grit, then 60 grit, and finally 100 grit.
 Each grit removes the scratches from the previous one.

-Species makes a difference.
-Oak is forgiving and takes stain well.
-Maple is harder and can be blotchy with stain.
+Species make a difference in refinishing.
+Oak is forgiving and takes stain well, while maple can be blotchy.
 Exotic woods like Brazilian cherry are beautiful but can be tricky to work with.
 I've seen contractors ruin expensive exotics by not understanding their characteristics.

 Finish options have real-world implications.
-Oil-based polyurethane is more durable and gives that classic amber warmth, but takes longer to cure and has more odor.
-Water-based dries faster and has less smell, but it's generally not as durable and can look more plastic-like.
+Oil-based polyurethane is more durable and gives that classic amber warmth, but it takes longer to cure and has more odor.
+Water-based finishes dry faster and have less smell, but they're generally not as durable.
 For high-traffic areas, I still recommend oil-based despite the inconvenience.

-What adds to cost: moving heavy furniture, multiple coats of stain, oil-based finishes (longer process), and repairs to damaged boards.
-What's actually worth it: quality finish application and proper sanding.
-Don't cheap out on the finish coats.
+Factors that add to cost include moving heavy furniture, multiple coats of stain, oil-based finishes (longer process), and repairs to damaged boards.
+What’s worth it?
+Quality finish application and proper sanding.
 The difference between two coats and three coats might be $200, but it could mean three extra years of life.

 Hazards and Safety: What They Don't Tell You

-Floor refinishing involves real safety risks that get glossed over too often.
+Floor refinishing involves real safety risks that are often glossed over.
 Chemical exposure from strippers and finishes can cause headaches, nausea, and respiratory irritation.
-Proper ventilation isn't optional, it's essential.
+Proper ventilation is essential.

 Fire hazards are serious with oil-based finishes.
-The rags used to apply stain and finish can spontaneously combust if not disposed of properly.
+The rags used for staining and finishing can spontaneously combust if not disposed of properly.
 We soak all rags in water and store them in metal containers.
-I've seen garage fires started by improperly stored staining rags.
+I’ve seen garage fires start from improperly stored rags.

 Lead paint is a concern in homes built before 1978.
-If your floors were painted at some point, disturbing that paint during sanding creates hazardous dust.
+If your floors were painted, sanding can create hazardous dust.
 Professional testing and proper containment procedures are required by law in many areas.

 Benefits of Proper Maintenance: More Than Just Looks

-Regular maintenance isn't just about keeping your floors pretty.
+Regular maintenance isn't just about aesthetics.
 Well-maintained hardwood floors can last 50-100 years or more.
-I've restored floors from the 1920s that are still beautiful today because they were cared for properly.
+I've restored floors from the 1920s that are still beautiful today because they were properly cared for.

 Indoor air quality improves with proper maintenance.
 Old, worn finishes can harbor dust, allergens, and odors.
-Fresh finishes create a barrier that's easier to clean and doesn't trap contaminants.
+Fresh finishes create a barrier that's easier to clean.

 Property value impact is real.
-Real estate agents tell me that well-maintained hardwood floors can add $2,000-5,000 to a home's value, sometimes more in higher-end markets.
+Real estate agents inform me that well-maintained hardwood floors can add $2,000-5,000 to a home's value—sometimes more in higher-end markets.

 What to Know Before Calling Contractors

 Insurance and licensing matter.
 A contractor without proper insurance becomes your liability if someone gets hurt.
-Licensing requirements vary by state, but legitimate contractors should be able to provide proof of both.
+Licensing requirements vary by state.
+Legitimate contractors should be able to provide proof of both.

 Seasonal considerations are important.
 High humidity in summer can extend drying times.
 Winter heating can create dust and uneven drying.
 Spring and fall are generally ideal, but experienced contractors can work year-round with proper precautions.